-XVIII.
+XIX.
 Applicable law / Place of jurisdiction

 The laws of the Federal Republic of Germany apply, to the exclusion of the UN Convention on Contracts for the International Sale of Goods.
 The place of jurisdiction for both parties for all disputes arising directly or indirectly from the contract is the head office of the defendant.

-XIX.
+XX.
 Final provision

 Should individual provisions of these General Terms and Conditions of Delivery and Business or additionally agreed individual provisions be invalid in whole or in part, this shall not affect the validity of the remaining provisions.